Each year, millions renew their weight loss goal.

 - Fats: Olive oil, avocado oil, butter, coconut oil, etc.

-Takeaway: Basing your diet on high thermic foods, will help you burn more calories while retaining fewer calories from the food.
-This is sure to reduce the number of foods you eat with minimal effort.
+Takeaway: Basing your diet on high thermic foods will help you burn more calories and retain fewer calories from the food.
+This is sure to reduce the number of calories you eat with minimal effort.

 Drinking water can help you lose weight in several ways.